mpy-dev/micropython-decimal-number/README.md

 ## Performance ##

 All the internal operations of **DecimalNumber** are done with integers (*int* built-in type of Python) and the number of decimals are adjusted according to the operation.
 It is fast, but not as fast as Python's *decimal* class because **DecimalNumber** is pure Python and *decimal* is written in C. The *test* folder contains the file "*perf_decimal_number.py*" that calculates the performance of **DecimalNumber** on the device it runs.
-This is the performance on a [*Raspberry Pi Pico*](https://www.raspberrypi.org/products/raspberry-pi-pico/), which for basic operations take about one millisecond with scale = 16:
+This is the output of that program executed on a [*Raspberry Pi Pico*](https://www.raspberrypi.org/products/raspberry-pi-pico/).
+Basic operations take about one millisecond with scale = 16:

     +---------------------------------------------------------------+
     |  SYSTEM INFORMATION                                           |